-- Name of identified qualified sub-recipient.
+• Name of identified qualified sub-recipient.
 Sub-recipient, affiliation, contact information, and method of selection.
-For "to be determined," describe plans for selection. - Period of Performance.
+For "to be determined," describe plans for selection.
+Information must include the name and location (city, state, and Congressional district) of the entity receiving the funds and the location of the primary place of performance.

+- Period of Performance.
 Include the dates for the performance period.
 If it involves a number of tasks, include the performance period for each task. - Scope of Work.
-List and describe the specific activities or tasks to be performed. - Criteria for Measuring Accountability.
-Include reporting schedule. - Itemized Budget.
-Include categories used in program budget.
+List and describe the specific activities or tasks to be performed.
+Criteria for Measuring Accountability.
+Include an itemized line item breakdown as well as total contract/award amount.
+If applicable, include any indirect costs paid under the contract/award and the indirect cost rate used. - Itemized Budget.
+Include categories used in program budget for sub-recipients or contractors if applicable under 2 C.F.R.
+200.101.
+If applicable, include any direct cost paid under the sub-award or contract and the indirect cost rate used.

-All sub-awards and contracts must be made consistent with the requirements of 2 CFR §\$200.330-200.332 for subawards, and §\$200.317-200.326 for procurements.
+All sub-awards and contracts must be made consistent with the requirements of 2 CFR 200.330-200.332 for sub-awards, and 200.317-200.326 for procurements.